Deep Metric Learning with Chance Constraints: Extended Empirical Study for DML

-\textbf{Proof of the concept.} We evaluate our method on MNIST dataset with 2-D embeddings to show the implications of our formulation.
-In \cref{fig:radius}, we provide the distribution of the samples in the embedding space.
-We use 4 proxies per class and pool size $b{=}16$.
-We observe that when single proxy-based method is converged (\cref{fig:radius}-(a)), the class proxies collapse to a single point.
-Once we continue training with proposed approach (\cref{fig:radius}-(b)), the covering radius decreases, leading to performance improvement.
-It can also be observed that diverse samples results in diverse proxies.
-We also experiment the case where we use samples instead of proxies.
-Though it is not practically applicable to large-scale problems, it is important to see whether our intuitions about alternating proxies in place of samples hold.
-We obtain $98.06\%$ MAP@R performance with sample-based training against $97.21\%$ MAP@R performance of proxy-based training.
-This empirical result supports our motivation on using the proxies in place of samples.
-With that being said, it is important to show how such efforts in the training domain are reflected in the test domain.
+\textbf{Effect of CCP in test domain.} Our \emph{proof of the concept} study in MNIST dataset (\cref{fig:radius_bigger}) empirically shows the implications of our formulation in training domain.
+It is important to show how such efforts in the training domain are reflected in the test domain since metric learning is expected to be generalized to new classes.
 We further provide the visualization of the validation data in CUB dataset in \cref{fig:radius_test}.
 We compute covering radii for 1 to $n$ sample case in k-Center.
 Namely, we take $k$ samples with minimum cover for $k\in[n]$ where $n$ is the number of samples per class.
 We then take the average of these radii to compute a representative metric for the covering radius.
 We observe that solving single proxy-based DML results in relatively poor generalization in the test domain.
-On the contrary, solving the problem as the set intersection problem with alternating projections improves the embedding geometry (reduced radius with increased inter-class pairwise distances).
+On the contrary, solving the problem as the set intersection problem with alternating projections improves the embedding geometry (reduced radius without decreased inter-class pairwise distances).

+\textbf{Hyperparameter search.} Our CCP framework introduces 3 additional hyperparameters to a typical DML problem, which are $\lambda$: regularization weight for the projection objective, \#$proxy$: number of proxies per class, and $b$: pool size for proxy selection in k-Center method.
+Among those, the selection of \#$proxy$ and $b$ is rather resource dependent and even the setting (\#$proxy=1$, $b=1$) brings performance improvements as we empirically show in Figs. 4 and 5.
+We expect such a behaviour since CCP mechanism is able to increase the number of proxies inherently.
+On the other hand, we must analyze the behaviour of CCP with respect to $\lambda$ in order to suggest a proper operation range.
+To this end, we perform Bayesian search on the $\lambda$-\#$proxy$ space by fixing $b=16$ to see the joint effect of two in CUB with C2-CCP.
+We provide the results in \cref{fig:bayesian}.
+We observe that absence of $\lambda$ degrades the performance.
+Similarly, large values of $\lambda$ causes over-regularization.
+We obtain interval of $[10^{\shortminus 1}, 10^{\shortminus 5}]$ that works well for $\lambda$.